 Fullmetal Alchemist: Brotherhood is the second adaptation of the popular mango Fullmetal Alchemist, which was first adapted into an anime series in 2003.
 Unlike that show, which loosely followed the events of the manga, Brotherhood follows the books almost exactly, adapting all 27 volumes of the original manga into a full series.
 Brotherhood does assume you’ve seen the original series, only giving the original arcs a few episodes before it dives into the content not touched by the original series.
 As with the original FMA, Brotherhood follows brothers Edward and Alphonse Elric, raised in a remote village by their mother.
 When she dies, the two try to revive her using alchemy, only for Al’s body to be obliterated in the process and for Ed to lose his left leg.
 Ed, in a last-ditch effort, sacrifices his right arm to bring his brother back to life using a suit of armor nearby.
 The two begin the journey into alchemy, only to discover a full-blown conspiracy along the way.
 Both the original series and the entirety of Brotherhood are streaming on Netflix.

 Loosely based on the Niantic mobile game of the same name (the predecessor to Pokemon Go), Ingress the Animation is an all-new original anime series coming to Netflix this fall.
 The story follows special police investigator Makoto Midorikawa, who contains a magical power to read the memories of any object he touches.
 While investigating a lab explosion, he touches the wedding ring of the woman who was the sole survivor of the catastrophe.
 Upon seeing a horrifying vision of a conspiracy surrounding an unknown substance known as XM, he finds himself surrounded by dangerous enemies as he sets off on the run for his life.
-The series premiered in October in Japan, and is set for a global release on Netflix.
-Unfortunately, the series isn't available to stream yet, but can be added to your list and should be available sometime this winter.

 From the same studio that produced cult-classic FLCL, Gurren Lagann is a mecha anime that hits all the right notes: action, adventure, and a bit of goofiness thrown in for good measure.
 Gurren Lagann is set in a world in which most humans have been moved underground beneath the surface of the Earth, living in underground cities to escape the dangerous earthquakes that occur on the surface of the planet.
 The series follows fourteen-year-old Simon and his younger friend and little-brother-esque Kamina, who live underground until discovering a mecha (named a Gunman in the universe of Gurren Lagann), along with a girl from the surface named Yoko.
 Epic battles for the above-ground follow, as Earth itself is put at risk.
 Originally released a decade ago, the original 27-episode run stands up today as one of the best mecha animes ever released, and you can catch it all on Netflix.